 Andrew and I both grew up with loving fathers who understood the importance of discipline.
 Correction and guidance are simply necessary and mandatory components of our upbringing that are meant to shape the person we’ll become, keeping us safely on course.

-Boundaries are set for our protection, and discipline that’s accepted establishes fundamental character traits like kindness, giving, and thankfulness.
+Boundaries are set for our protection, and discipline that’s accepted establishes fundamental character traits such as kindness, giving, and thankfulness.
 While we understood that our fathers meant business, we also understood that they loved us very much.
 The fact that they took the time to teach and train us even proved this for us.

 “Whoever does not discipline his son hates him, but whoever loves him is diligent to correct him.”

-Some parents may also refuse to accept their obligations and bail entirely on their child, but thankfully God is willing to fill that gap and be a Father to the orphan, the abandoned, abused, and the lonely.
+Some parents may even refuse to accept their obligations, bailing entirely on their child, but thankfully, God is willing to fill that gap and be a Father to the orphan, the abandoned, abused, and the lonely.

 ”But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.” –Galatians 5:22-23

 Lastly, be encouraged that as a father disciplines his child for a short time, God too disciples us for only a time, after which we will reap the rewards of that discipline.
-For God says He will protect those who make Him their refuge.
+For God says that He will protect those who make Him their refuge.
 That’s our loving Father’s promise.

 “And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.” –1 Peter 5:10

-The song below is from one of my favorite Disney movies “Tangled” I’ve always felt that this particular song depicted perfectly how I see God; as the loving Father He’s truly been to me.
+The song below is from one of my favorite Disney movies “Tangled” I’ve always felt that this particular song depicted perfectly how I see God: as the loving Father He’s truly been to me.